 Interestingly enough, modern treadmill designs are still working on solving the problems originally engineered into Cubitt’s treadwheel.
 In order to better torture prisoners, barricades were erecting between them to limit visual sensation and socialization.

 Today’s treadmills seek to enhance each of these aspects rather than curb them (the scale has tipped in the torture vs. nurture debate).
 Increased connectivity allows users to access an entire world of classes, trainers, music, and more.
-With products like Peloton and iFIT, it is possible to go on a group run with friends from all around the world.
+With products like the Peloton Tread and iFIT, it’s possible to go on a group run with friends from all around the world.

 In addition to creature comforts like touchscreens and Bluetooth capability, manufacturers are offering more realistic running experiences with features like curved tracks and incline/decline features, along with immersive virtual reality running routes.
 NASA even created a treadmill that can mimic running in zero gravity.